 Invest in yourself and the business

 It’s hard when you’re getting started because you don’t have as much money coming in and it may feel uncomfortable to make investments.
 However, I’m of the philosophy that you need to spend money to make money.
 When you’re building your skills and doing important self-development work it will impact the way you’re showing up as an entrepreneur.
 There will also be some investments in the business that are important for your visibility and will help your clients find you.
 I have worked with marketing and branding professionals, a videographer and a business coach.
-At the beginning of 2018 I attended a Greatness Biz Intensive to get clear on my top business priorities and the actions I needed to take.
+At the beginning of 2018 I attended a Business Intensive with Sarah McVanel to get clear on my top business priorities and the actions I needed to take.
 This is where it’s important for you to take a step back and create a business plan.
 You can determine which investments are most important for your business based on your goals and will have the best ROI.

 It’s an evolution – enjoy the journey